+□ Dogs that have not been controlled by the owner

+☐ Dogs that have caused a nuisance or are subject to a nuisance complaint

+□ Dogs that are subject to a destruction order

-□ Other information - please specify:
+☐ Other information - please specify:

 Please indicate why you think it would be useful:

-- 11. What additional costs would including this information in the system create for your local government?
+11. What additional costs would including this information in the system create

+for your local government?

-- □ Processing the additional information
+☐ Processing the additional information

-- $\hfill\square$ Monitoring the additional information
+☐ Monitoring the additional information

-- □ Other:
+☐ Other:

-- 12. How much extra do you estimate this would cost your local government per annual dog registration?
+12. How much extra do you estimate this would cost your local government per

-- 🗆 \$1 \$5
+annual dog registration? □ \$1 - \$5

-- □ \$6 \$10
+□ \$6 - \$10

-- □ \$11 \$15
+□ \$11 - \$15

-- 🗆 \$16 \$20
+□ \$16 - \$20

-- \Box More than \$20
+☐ More than \$20

-- 13. Would it be easier for your local government to process and record kennel establishment licences through the system?
+13. Would it be easier for your local government to process and record kennel

+establishment licences through the system?

-- □ Yes
+☐ Yes

-- □ No
+□ No □ Unsure

-- □ Unsure
+□ Olisule

 Please give your reasons: